Are Automatic Pool Covers Worth the Investment?

 In this age of advanced technologies, many things are becoming automated.
 Things that used to require manual effort, now need the press of a button.

-However, these conveniences come at a cost, and whether or not these costs are worth it are actually dependent on the individual.
+However, these conveniences come at a cost, and whether or not these costs are worth it is actually dependent on the individual.

 In this article, I have explained as best as possible how much an automatic pool cover costs and if they are worth it.
 I have discussed some of the ‘so-called’ benefits and later debunked them to help you realize the fact.